Skip to content

 Grants Process

-The Foundation awards a limited number of grants to Virginia United Methodist Churches and affiliated agencies of the Virginia United Methodist Conference.
+The Foundation has awarded a total of $900,000 in grant funding to dozens of Virginia-based UMC ministries since the program was launched in 2013.
+Each year, we award a limited number of grants to Virginia United Methodist churches and affiliated agencies of the Virginia United Methodist Conference.
 Through these awards of grant dollars, we seek to enhance and expand these ministries.

 Grants are made only for programs and activities (including operating expenses and supplies) necessary for those programs or activities.
-They are not made for building repair, replacement, or expansion.
+They are not granted for building repair, replacement, or expansion.

 Guidelines of The Virginia United Methodist Foundation Grants